 If a recipe calls for making a roux with 1/2 cup oil and 1/2 cup flour, use 1/2 cup of prepared roux, or a quantity of prepared roux equivalent to the amount of flour called for in the recipe.

 To thicken 6 to 8 cups of liquid for a gumbo, soup or another dish, use 1 cup prepared roux—or start with 1 cup flour and 1 cup fat.

 What to Look for When Cooking Roux

-After a few minutes the roux is likely to become foamy and remain so for several minutes.
+After a few minutes, the roux is likely to become foamy and remain so for several minutes.
 After about 10 minutes the roux will begin to turn dark and will develop a nutlike fragrance.
-After about 20 minutes the roux will start to cook faster and must be watched more carefully so it doesn't burn.
-Lower the heat if necessary--a burned roux is only fit for the garbage.
+After about 20 minutes, the roux will start to cook faster and must be watched more carefully so it doesn't burn.
+Lower the heat if necessary—a burned roux is only fit for the garbage.

-If the roux starts to smoke, lower the heat or turn the off for a bit to allow the roux to cool down.
+If the roux starts to smoke, lower the heat or turn it off for a bit to allow the roux to cool down.
 If the oil gets hotter than the point at which it starts to smoke, it may negatively affect the taste.